SLASCONE/SLASCONE-demo-wpf-nuget/README.md

 ![OnlineActivation2](https://github.com/SLASCONE/SLASCONE-demo-wpf-nuget/assets/48522942/c94b4890-8fe1-400b-a33b-b02e23b15f71)

 ### REFRESH/HEARTBEATS
-After a sucessfull activation, the application sends a periodic heartbeat (license check) to ensure that the license parameters are up to date.
+After a successful activation, the application sends a periodic heartbeat (license check) to ensure that the license parameters are up to date.

 ![LicensedState](https://github.com/SLASCONE/SLASCONE-demo-wpf-nuget/assets/48522942/2ed2d07c-e6a7-4fcd-8b44-32342da15f44)

-A heartbat might fail due to primarily two reasons:
+A heartbeat might fail due to primarily two reasons:
 - No connectivity
 - The license is not valid anymore (e.g., deactivated, expired).